bdd88/RestApi/.github/README.md

 ## To Do:
-- JSON Web Token for authorization/authentication.
-- Finish sample project.
 - Additional documentation.
-- Testing & initial Release.
+- Beta testing.
+- v1 release.